1996 United States Senate elections: Closest races

-Sixteen November races, as well as the Oregon special election in January, had margins less than 10%:
+Sixteen races, as well as the Oregon special election in January, had margins less than 10%:

 Alabama

 Incumbent Democrat Howell Heflin decided to retire.
 Republican and future Attorney General of the United States Jeff Sessions won the open seat, becoming only the second Republican U.S. Senator elected to represent Alabama since Reconstruction.
 This seat would remain controlled by Republicans until the election of Doug Jones in 2017.

 In the 1968 presidential election, Alabama supported American Independent Party candidate George Wallace over both Richard Nixon and Hubert Humphrey.
 Wallace was the official Democratic candidate in Alabama, while Humphrey was listed as the "National Democratic".
 In 1976, Democratic candidate Jimmy Carter from Georgia carried the state, the region, and the nation, but Democratic control of the region slipped after that.

 Since 1980, conservative Alabama voters have increasingly voted for Republican candidates at the Federal level, especially in Presidential elections.
 By contrast, Democratic candidates have been elected to many state-level offices and, until 2010, comprised a longstanding majority in the Alabama Legislature.

 Roger Bedford won the Democratic primary over Glen Browder.
 Sessions won the Republican primary over Sid McDonald and Charles Woods, defeating McDonald in the runoff.
-Sessions then defeated Bedford by a seven point margin.
+Sessions then defeated Bedford by a seven-point margin.